xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 For a bundle interface, each bundle main and member interface will consume 8 queues.

-HQOS mode is required if you use egress hierarchical policy-maps on a main/subinterface, and even for egress flat policy-map on a subinterface.
+HQOS mode is required if you use egress hierarchical policy-maps on a main/subinterface, and also egress flat policy-map on a subinterface.
 HQOS mode will not impact egress QoS interface scale, but will impact bundle interface scale as in above section.

 <style>
 .egressqos table, th {text-align: center; width: 70%}